HimathPerera/99-clothing/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is build with create-react-app and hosted with Heroku [99-clothing-webApp](https://clothing-99.herokuapp.com/).

 ## Available Scripts